Dec 9, 2009

 You can also check here for more on the olive harvest...

-Sieglinde defeating her fear of heights picking some olives on the ladder...even on a rainy day...
+Sieglinde defeated her fear of heights picking some olives on the ladder...even on a rainy day...

 And here enjoying her stuffed bread...Hmmm, it was delicious...she has been our cook since she came, more than a month ago...this day it was rainy, so she spent the whole day making all sorts of bread...
-I'm gonna miss her...not only for the amazing food she makes, but because she's a wonderful person to be around...she hopes to live here one day...but she had to leave today :-(
+I'm going to miss her...not only for the amazing food she makes, but because she's a wonderful person to be around...she would love to live here one day...but she has children and grandchildren to come and she wants to be close... she had to leave us today...

-And take a look on the amazing and beautiful work that Sieglinde and Elena did on the prayer shelter...
-I was simply amazed with such love...they did it on the week I was away for my birthday...what a lovely gesture from both of them...thank you "abuelitas"... :-)
+I was simply amazed with such love and dedication...they did it on the week I was away for my birthday...what a lovely gesture from both of them...thank you "abuelitas"...

-Now some videos...some are a bit long, but it's cool cuz it explains all the process both for olive oil making and also what to make to actually eat the olives...
+Now some videos...some are a bit long, but it's cool because it explains all the process both for olive oil making and also what is the process to actually eat the olives...

-If you wanna have a detailed explanation on how the olives are pressed, you can also go here t5o this post I wrote 2 years ago on the same press in Sobral do Campo...
+If you want to have a detailed explanation on how the olives are pressed, you can also go here to this post I wrote 2 years ago on the same press in Sobral do Campo...

 o.k,here we go with the videos...my last tree to harvest...

-I hope you enjoyed !!!
-I actually like this video stuff...I guess I got it from the winter ´s :-)...
+I hope you enjoyed it !!!
+I actually like this video stuff...I guess I got it from the winter ´s blog...

 well, soon more...I hope...